moneybird/mail_auto_link_obfuscation/README.md

 This gem hooks up your Rails application and prevents email clients from automatically converting link-like text (e.g. `example.com`, `info@example.com`, `ftp://123.234.234.234`) to hyperlinks in your emails.

 Automatic links can be an undesired feature, especially when user generated content is part of your emails, e.g. a user's name.
-If your user is called `your.enemy.com` and you insert his name directly in your mail, you will find that most email clients will make this name clickable.
+If your user is called `your.enemy.com` and you insert the name directly in your mail, you will find that most email clients will make this name clickable.
 This effect can brake your email layout/design and even worse, it can be considered a security issue.

 To prevent email clients from auto-linking any link-like text we have to outsmart their link parsers.
 Wrapping special link characters like `.`, `/` and `@` with invisible/non-printable [zero-width non-joiner](https://en.wikipedia.org/wiki/Zero-width_non-joiner) characters (Unicode U+200C) has shown to work for most email clients.